MatthewWaldner/sepsis/README.md

 ##### 2. Run AddSampleNameToReads.py on each .fastq read file to add a sample name to the reads.

-Ex: "AddSampleNameToReads.py path_to_read_folder/Strain1_R1.fastq Strain1 path_to_read_folder/Strain1_withName_R1.fastq" Repeat with all other read files.
+Ex: "python AddSampleNameToReads.py path_to_read_folder/Strain1_R1.fastq Strain1 path_to_read_folder/Strain1_withName_R1.fastq" Repeat with all other read files.
 Do not use underscores or spaces in the sample name.

 ##### 3. Concatenate the separate R1 reads together and the R2 reads together in the terminal.